salesforce-pixel/b2bSalesDemo2025/README.md

-# Salesforce DX Project
+# Smart AI Dashboard for B2B Sales
 Author: Rajeev Shekhar, rshekhar@salesforce.com

-A Salesforce DX project to deploy the Smart AI based Sales Rep Dashboard Home.
+This is a Salesforce DX project to deploy the Smart AI based Sales Rep Dashboard Home.

 ## Prerequisites